mongodb/docs/source/server-status.rst

 extra_info
 ----------

-TODO determine all possible fields in extra_info
+TODO determine all possible fields in extra_info, and understand use

 .. describe:: extra_info